 We aim to make our facilities and collections as fully accessible as possible.
-The Local Studies Library has designated on street park pay for blue badge holders and wheelchair access.
+The Local Studies Library has designated on street parking bays for blue badge holders and wheelchair access.
 Height adjustable tables and seating is also available.

-Our City Archives building has full disabled access, with all service on the ground floor.
+Our City Archives building has full disabled access, with all services on the ground floor.

 The Local Studies Library and City Archives also features:

 - induction loop